srid2701/srid2701.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first-year student at Yale University studying physics.
-I have academic interests in applied statistics and cosmology.
+I'm a first-year at Yale University studying physics, and I'm interested in applied statistics and cosmology.

 In highschool, I was a USA International Astronomy Olympiad team member (Honorable Mention) and radio astronomy researcher.

 I strongly believe in physics outreach as a tool for mending educational inequalities.

-I like to bike, try new Tex-Mex, and stargaze.
+I like to bike, try Tex-Mex, and stargaze.
 You can read my CV here.